learn-static/eng-470/pages/dcmilessonplan.md

 Within the ENG 470 Technologies and Text Capstone class context, this lesson represents the first of multiple instruction sessions that introduces learners to describing and analyzing primary sources and making them publicly available online through CollectionBuilder. \

-**Who designed the lesson plan?** Kate Thornhill, University of Oregon Libraries Digital Scholarship Librarian, in consultation with Mattie Burket, Assistant Professor of Digital Humanities.
+**Who designed the lesson plan and learning sequence?** Kate Thornhill, University of Oregon Libraries Digital Scholarship Librarian, in consultation with Mattie Burket, Assistant Professor of Digital Humanities.

 **About the data:** All source materials came from the [Lane County History Museum's archives](https://www.lchm.org/) and the [University of Oregon digital repositories, Scholars' Bank](https://scholarsbank.uoregon.edu/) and the [Oregon Digital Newspapers](https://oregonnews.uoregon.edu/), and were collected and supplied to the class by Beyond Toxic, a nonprofit environmental justice organization based in Eugene, Oregon.
 Item-level metadata used for the class' metadata remediation and refinement activity was supplied by the course instructor.